Connie Smith: 1968–1972: Setbacks, gospel music and continued country music success

 With Smith being among RCA's top-selling recording artists, she had enough leverage to coax executives to let her record another gospel album.
 The result was 1971's Come Along and Walk with Me.
-The studio album featured gospel tracks penned by spiritual writers such as Dottie Rambo.
-In 1972, Smith had three back-to-back top singles on the Billboard country chart: "Just for What I Am", "If It Ain't Love (Let's Leave It Alone)" and "Love Is the Look You're Looking For".
-RCA released the singles on three separate LP's: Ain't We Havin' Us a Good Time (1972), If It Ain't Love and Other Great Dallas Frazier Songs (1972) and Love Is the Look You're Looking For (1973).
-Her most commercially-successful album was If It Ain't Love And Other Great Dallas Frazier Songs, which reached number 14 on the Billboard country albums chart.
-The studio project was recorded as a tribute to Dallas Frazier and featured ten songs penned by him.
+The studio album featured gospel tracks written by spiritual writers such as Dottie Rambo.
+In 1972, Smith had three back-to-back top singles on the Billboard country chart: "Just for What I Am", "If It Ain't Love (Let's Leave It Alone)", and "Love Is the Look You're Looking For".
+RCA released the singles on three separate LPs: Ain't We Havin' Us a Good Time (1972), If It Ain't Love and Other Great Dallas Frazier Songs (1972), and Love Is the Look You're Looking For (1973).
+Her most commercially successful album was If It Ain't Love and Other Great Dallas Frazier Songs, which reached number 14 on the Billboard country albums chart.
+The studio project was recorded as a tribute to Dallas Frazier and featured 10 songs written by him.
 Frazier also sang several duets with Smith on the project.
-Before leaving her contract with RCA, the label released more LP's, including the compilation, Dream Painter (1973).
-Its title track would chart in the Billboard top 40.
+Before leaving her contract with RCA, the label released more LPs, including the compilation Dream Painter (1973).
+Its title track charted in the Billboard top 40.